-4. BORROWING
+5. BORROWING

-In accordance with the general provisions set out in the Prospectus under the heading Borrowing and Lending Powers, the Trust may borrow up to 10% of its total Net Asset Value on a temporary basis and not for speculative purposes.
-The Manager will not borrow for the purpose of gearing up the investment exposure of the Trust but may incur borrowings on a short term basis to meet the payment of proceeds upon redemption of Units pending receipt of the proceeds from the realisation of assets.
-All costs so incurred will be borne by the Trust.
+In accordance with the general provisions set out in the Prospectus under the section entitled "Borrowing and Lending Powers", the Manager may borrow up to 10% of the Trust's total Net Asset Value at any time provided such borrowing is on a temporary basis and not for speculative purposes.